-Future of Alaska oil check program weighs on governor’s race
+Future of Alaska oil-check program weighs on governor’s race

-JUNEAU, Alaska (AP) — Tension over changes to Alaska’s famed oil-wealth checks hangs over this year’s governor’s race, threatening Gov. Bill Walker’s chances for re-election.
+JUNEAU, Alaska — Tension over changes to Alaska’s famed oil-wealth checks hangs over this year’s governor’s race, threatening Gov. Bill Walker’s chances for re-election.

 For decades, residents have shared in the state’s oil wealth, eagerly anticipating the much-hyped reveal of the annual check’s amount and dreaming about how they’d use their portion.
 The checks go to every man, woman and child who meets residency requirements, peaking at $2,072 in 2015.